|The School Board of Putnam County|

 5517.01 - BULLYING AND HARASSMENT

-The School Board is committed to providing an educational setting that is safe, secure, and free from harassment and bullying of any type for all of its students and school employees.
+The School Board is committed to providing an educational setting that is safe, secure, and free from bullying and harassment of any type for all students and employees.

-The District will not tolerate unlawful bullying and harassment based on, but not limited to, sex, disability, age, color, race, ethnicity, sexual orientation including gender identity expression, or national origin.
+The School Board will not tolerate unlawful bullying and of any type.
 Conduct that constitutes bullying and harassment, as defined herein, is prohibited:

 |A.||during any education program or activity conducted by the District;|